The age-old tale by Homer revisited through slam and obsessive rhythms.

 - Adapted and directed by Marc Beaupré

-- Music designer and director Stéfan Boucher assisted by Olivier Landry-Gagnon
+- Music designer Stéfan Boucher and Olivier Landry-Gagnon

 In the hands of director Marc Beaupré and music designer Stéfan Boucher, The Iliad becomes a choreography of fights, a chant with haunting rhythms.
 The millennial story of the Trojan War takes on new life, conveyed through the sharp and elegant performances of ten remarkable artists.